xp44mm/Notebook/ConcurrencyCookbook/02 Async Basics.md

 }
 ```

-Many times a method returning `ValueTask<T>` is capable of returning a value immediately; in that case, you can optimize for that scenario using the `ValueTask<T>` constructor, and then forward to the slow asynchronous method only if necessary:
+Many times a method returning `ValueTask<'T>` is capable of returning a value immediately; in that case, you can optimize for that scenario using the `ValueTask<'T>` constructor, and then forward to the slow asynchronous method only if necessary:

 ```C#
 public ValueTask<int> MethodAsync()